GREEN BEAN SALAD

 Fresh crumbled goat cheese is another acceptable option.

-Add the cheese at the very end and only mix lightly.
-Crumbly cheeses will turn into tiny crumbles when handled too much.
+When using crumbly cheese, add it at the very end and only mix lightly.
+Crumbly cheeses will turn into tiny pieces when handled too much.

 To Make a Vegetarian Green Bean Salad you should replace the cheese with crumbled tofu or just skip the cheese.
 It has been recently noted that many kinds of cheese use rennet as a coagulator and this additive is NOT vegetarian.